 n., The physical or juridical person who makes, receives or accumulates records by reason of its mandate/mission, functions or activities and who generates the highest-level aggregation in which the records belong (that is, the fonds).
-Syn.: creator.
-See also: controlling agency; custody; records manager.
+Syn Syn: creator.
+[Archives]